Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Pervasive Inference

 The remote collaboration encompasses two approaches, the binary and the partial offloading defined in the previous section.
 The binary offloading consists of delegating the DNN task from a single data-generating device to a single powerful remote entity (e.g., edge or cloud server), with an objective to optimize the classification latency, accuracy, energy, and cost (see Fig. \ref{distribution} (a)).
 The decision will be whether to offload the entire DNN or not, depending on the hardware capability of the device, the size of the data, the network quality, and the DNN model, among other factors.
 Reference papers covering binary offloading of deep learning include DeepDecision \cite{DeepDecision,offloading} and MCDNN \cite{MCDNN}.
 The authors of these papers based their studies on empirical measurements of trade-offs between different aforementioned parameters.
 The binary offloading has been thoroughly investigated in the literature for different contexts.
 However, the DNN offloading has a particular characteristic that distinguishes it from other networking tasks, namely the freedom to choose the type, the parameters, and the depth of the neural network, according to the available resources.

 As the scope of this survey, is the pervasive AI, we focus on the partial offloading that covers the per-layer distribution applying one or multiple splitting points along with the per-segment distribution. \paragraph{Per-layer distribution - one split point} The partial offloading leverages the unique structure of the deep model, particularly layers, to allow the collaborative inference between the source device and the remote servers.
 More specifically, in such an offloading approach, some layers are executed in the data-generating device whereas the rest are computed by the cloud or the edge servers, as shown in Fig. \ref{distribution} (b).
 In this way, latency is potentially reduced owing to the high computing cycles of the powerful remote entities.
 Furthermore, latency to communicate the intermediate data resultant from the DNN partitioning should lead to an overall classification time benefit.
 The key idea behind the per-layer partitioning is that after the shallow layers, the size of the intermediate data is relatively small compared to the original raw data thanks to the sequential filters.
-This can speed up the transmission over the network, which motivates the partition after the initial layers.
-Fig. \ref{AlexNet} shows the size of data transmitted between different layers of AlexNet trained with images-sized 224x224 RGB and with the parameters defined in \cite{alextnet_code}.
-It is clear that the intermediate data size decreases, as the network goes deeper.
+This can speed up the transmission over the network, which motivates the partition at deep layers.